shaunpersad/docker-tutorial-pt2/README.md

 ```

 In our `docker-compose.yml` file, we will then need to change `node index.js` to `nodemon index.js`.

-Run `docker-compose build` to rebuild our app image.

-With any luck, this will be the **last** time we need to rebuild our image (for a while anyway).
-The next time you'll want to rebuild
-would be if something catastrophic happens and you have to destroy your containers and images.
-Or, if for some reason you want to
-remove all your `node_modules`, you'll want to create a terminal into your container (more on this later), delete them, exit, and rebuild.

 ### Adding a data volume